 - 35% of healthcare groups did not search for vulnerabilities before an attack

-- 87% of healthcare groups have not had a cybersecurity drill with an incident response programme.
+- 87% of healthcare groups have not had a cybersecurity drill with an incident response process.

 - 40% of providers questioned do not conduct out measurable assessments of their cybersecurity status.